 Section 1: Sound

-Although we can’t see it, when a moving object travels through air, it causes vibrations, and as a result, we hear sound.
+Although we can’t see it when a moving object travels through air, it causes vibrations, and as a result, we hear sound.
 We rely on sound to give us information about the world around us, and we use it to communicate with one another.
 Sound waves are compressional waves formed when vibrating objects collide with air molecules.
 The speed at which sound travels depends on the temperature and state of the medium.
 Sound travels faster in solids and liquids because molecules are closer together than they are in gas molecules.
 As the medium temperature rises, molecules move faster and conduct sound waves faster.
-Sound moves faster through water than through the air because water particles are closer together.
+Sound moves faster through water than air because water particles are closer together.

 Our ability to pick up vibrations in the air and change them into sounds begins with our ears.
 First, the outer part of the ear serves to “catch” the compressional sound waves.
 Because it is cupped and has many curves, it can help you determine the direction of the sound wave.
 Next, the sound waves travel into the ear canal and vibrate the eardrum, a thin, cone-shaped piece of skin.
 Next, the sound wave is amplified by three bones in the middle ear called the hammer, anvil, and stirrup.
 Then, the inner ear, which contains the cochlea, vibrates, sending auditory nerve impulses to the brain.
 Finally, those impulses are collected by the brain’s cerebral cortex, where they are interpreted.